CupOfApplesauce/Mobile-Lovely-Injector/README.md

 The specific issues I listed above I believe are related to using a different version of SMODS, but this lovely injector was designed using the latest version.
 I don't believe it will work correctly with any previous version of SMODS.

 I have not tested every possible interaction myself.
 I am only one person.
 So please don't be afraid to report any issues that you may encounter during your play!

+Finally, I recommend running the game with only Smods and Colourguard installed in the Mods folder first.
+Just to make sure that the actual SMmods framework is running as intended.
+You could always go all in at once, but if something goes wrong, start from those two mods and add others one at a time.
 # Shoutouts
 I just wanted to take a moment here at the end and give a shoutout to all the people who make modded Balatro and Balatro mobile possible.
 They are all incredibly talented individuals who created things for the community I could have never dreamed up.
 Especially to those who created Lovely, Steamodded, and the Balatro Mobile Maker.
 None of what I did would be possible without them giving me a foundation to work from.
 It's only thanks to their hard work and the work of all the creators out there that I could even create something like this for you all.
 I hope you all enjoy!